HIDGlobalDocs/style-guide/docs/a-to-z/t/tool.md

 # tool

-Use *tool,* not *utility,* to describe a feature that helps customers accomplish tasks.
+Use *tool*, not *utility*, to describe a feature that helps customers accomplish tasks.

 **See also**
 [add-in, add-on](../a/add-in-add-on.md)